fudge88/dating-app/README.md

 I WOULD like my first glance at the user cards to give me:

-- an image
+- image
 - name
 - age
 - location
-- a short summary
+- and a short summary

-The cards SHOULD give me the ability to select yes or no at a glance, as an option of matching.
+The cards SHOULD give me the ability to select yes or no at a glance, as an precursor of matching.

 If another USER has 'liked me', upon 'liking' them back i SHOULD receive a notification that we matched.
-I WOULD also like teh option to connect or to continue browsing.
+I WOULD also like the option to connect or to continue browsing.

 ```